Oracle Grows Where Others Can’t, Stock Heading to $40

 Richard is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

-On Monday I made a case for why I thought the stock of database giant Oracle (NASDAQ: ORCL) should be bought ahead of the company’s Q2 fiscal 2013 earnings announcement.
+On Monday I made a case for why I thought the stock of database giant Oracle (NYSE: ORCL) should be bought ahead of the company’s Q2 fiscal 2013 earnings announcement.
 Aside from the fact that Oracle has been a consistent market performer, the stock has remained grossly discounted relative to peers.

 Instead, analysts have shown more favoritism to the company’s rivals - namely Salesforce.com (NYSE: CRM) and SAP (NYSE: SAP).
 However, after the database giant reported fiscal second quarter profits and revenue that exceeded even the most bullish estimates, this may no longer be the case.